 Grooming and Maintenance

-You might think that long hair means hours of brushing, but here’s a secret: they are surprisingly low-maintenance.
-Because they don't have a downy undercoat, they don't mat nearly as much as a Persian or a Ragdoll.
+You might think that long hair means hours of brushing, but here's a secret: they are surprisingly low-maintenance.
+The CFA standard describes a single coat without a downy undercoat, which helps explain why it is less prone to matting than the dense coats of breeds such as Persians.
 A quick run-through with a comb once a week is usually enough to keep them looking like royalty.